CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ```javascript
 var sphere = new SphereGeometry(10.0, 32, 16, VertexFormat.POSITION_ONLY);
 ```
-It is not clear what the numeric values represent and the caller needs to know the order of parameters.
-If this took an `options` parameter, it would look like:
+It is not clear what the numeric values represent, and the caller needs to know the order of parameters.
+If this took an `options` parameter, it would look like this:
 ```javascript
 var sphere = new SphereGeometry({
     radius : 10.0,